penumbra-zone/penumbra/docs/protocol/src/transactions.md

 accomplish conservation of value, the _binding signature_ proves that the transaction's value balance, summed up over all actions, is zero.
 This construction works as follows.
-We'd like to be able to prove that a certain value commitment $C$ is a commitment to $0$.
+We'd like to be able to prove that a certain balance commitment $C$ is a commitment to $0$.
 One way to do this would be to prove knowledge of an opening to the commitment, i.e., producing $\widetilde{v}$ such that $$C = [\widetilde{v}] \widetilde{V} = \operatorname{Commit}(0,
 \widetilde{v}).$$  But this is exactly what it means to create a Schnorr signature for the verification key $C$, because a Schnorr signature is a proof of knowledge of the signing key in the context of the message.

-Therefore, we can prove that a value commitment is a commitment to $0$ by treating it as a `decaf377-rdsa` verification key and using the corresponding signing key (the blinding factor) to sign a message.
-This also gives a way to bind value commitments to a particular context (e.g., a transaction), by using a hash of the transaction as the message to be signed, ensuring that actions cannot be replayed across transactions without knowledge of their contents.
+Therefore, we can prove that a balance commitment is a commitment to $0$ by treating it as a `decaf377-rdsa` verification key and using the corresponding signing key (the blinding factor) to sign a message.
+This also gives a way to bind balance commitments to a particular context (e.g., a transaction), by using a hash of the transaction as the message to be signed, ensuring that actions cannot be replayed across transactions without knowledge of their contents.